Measuring Evidence against Exchangeability and Group Invariance with E-values: Simulations and application

-For example, suppose the shot sequence is 111011, where 1 represents a hit and 0 a miss, and let $\beta = 0.9$ and $k = 2$.
+For example, suppose the shot sequence is 111010, where 1 represents a hit and 0 a miss, and let $\beta = 0.9$ and $k = 2$.
 As there are $\binom{6}{4} = 15$ permutations of this sequence, the conditional probability of this sequence given the orbit equals 1/15 under the null.
 Under the alternative, we decompose the conditional probability of the shot sequence given (\#hit, \#miss), into a sequence of further conditional probabilities given the previous shot outcomes:

 where the powers of $0.9$ are because the preceding two shots were a hit, increasing the probability of a subsequent hit.
 By Corollary \ref{cor:log-optimal}, the resulting log-optimal e-value equals $\approx 0.0673 / (1/15) = 1.0095$ --- tiny evidence against no hot hand.
-Such a tiny bit of evidence is not unexpected in the context of the hot hand.
-Indeed, in the context of traditional permutation testing, \citet{ritzwoller2022uncertainty} argue that an individual binary shot sequence contains little information to discriminate between the hypotheses so that we need long sequences to potentially detect a hot hand.
+This is unsurprising, as \citet{ritzwoller2022uncertainty} show long sequences are required to detect a hot hand.

-We offer an alternative solution to the problem that an individual shot sequence does not contain much evidence, by using a powerful merging property of e-values: the product of independent e-values is also an e-value.
-This means we may compute an e-value for a large set of independent shot sequences, and aggregate their evidence by merging these e-values into a much more powerful e-value through multiplication.
+We offer an alternative solution by leveraging the merging properties of e-values: the product of independent e-values is also an e-value.
 We apply this idea to the controlled shooting experiment data collected by \citet{gilovich1985hot}, with 26 shooters taking up to 100 shots each.\footnote{We retrieved this data from the Supplementary Material of \citet{miller2018surprised}.} We consider variations of the hot hand that trigger after 1, 2 or 3 consecutive hits, with $\beta \in \{0.85, 0.9\}$.

 Table \ref{tab:hot_hand} reports the product of the e-values for the individual shooters.
-To interpret these e-values, recall that its reciprocal $\mathfrak{p} = 1/e$ is a post-hoc p-value, which we may interpret as a rejection at level $\mathfrak{p}$ under a generalized Type I error \citep{koning2023markov, grunwald2023beyond}.
+To interpret these e-values, recall that their reciprocals $\mathfrak{p} = 1/e$ are post-hoc p-values, which we may interpret as a rejection at level $\mathfrak{p}$ under a generalized Type-I error \citep{koning2023markov, grunwald2023beyond}.
 Looking at the product, we find strong evidence in support of the null (no hot hand) when compared to a 1-hit hot hand, but we find substantial evidence against the null for 2-hit and 3-hit triggers.
-This suggests the hot hand in such shooting experiments is only triggered after more than one hit.
 The full table with e-values for each shooter is reported in Appendix \ref{appn:hot_hand}.